 Judith Thurman wrote an article for The New Yorker about the freelance journalist Tommaso Debenedetti, based in Rome, who likely fabricated his interviews with authors and intellectuals, since most of the interviewees contacted said they had never heard of him.
+She spoke to him on the phone.

 "I then read the list of other writers who had denied or questioned his conversations with them.
 In every case, Debenedetti asserted that he had invented nothing.
 When I asked if he could produce any recordings or notes from his interviews, he laughed and, admitting that it sounded like a "tired" excuse, told me that he had lost the tapes in some cases, and in others had "thrown them away.""